Nice Sightseeing Cruises

 Is it possible to see fireworks on a cruise?

-Yes, some sunset cruises coincide with the Cannes Pyrotechnical Festival, offering a front-row seat to the dazzling fireworks display.
+Yes, some sunset cruises overlap with the Cannes Pyrotechnique Festival, held between July and August, giving you a front-row view of the spectacular fireworks show.

 Is it possible to combine a cruise with a short guided walking tour of the port area?